 Coronavirus: 1,000 Cases Now In U.S. And 'It's Going To Get Worse,' Fauci Says

-The COVID-19 coronavirus has now infected more than 1,000 people in the U.S., where it's been found in nearly 40 states — and the country's top authority on infectious diseases says thing will only get worse.
+The coronavirus outbreak has now infected more than 1,000 people in nearly 40 U.S. — and the country's top authority on infectious diseases says things will only get worse.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, warns that the outbreak will continue to grow, now that containment measures and contact tracing have failed to prevent community spread of the virus.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, warns that the number of cases of the COVID-19 viral disease will continue to grow because containment measures and contact tracing have failed to prevent community spread of the virus.

 "Is the worst yet to come, Dr. Fauci?"
-Rep. Carolyn Maloney, chairwoman of the House Committee on Oversight and Reform, asked Fauci Wednesday.
+Rep. Carolyn Maloney, chairwoman of the House Committee on Oversight and Reform, asked Fauci on Wednesday.

 "Yes, it is," Fauci replied.

-Comparing the current state of COVID-19 in the U.S. to earlier outbreaks, Fauci said that while the virus is being contained in some respects, the U.S. is still seeing more cases pop up through both community spread and international travel.
+While this coronavirus is being contained in some respects, he testified, the U.S. is seeing more cases emerge through community spread as well as international travel.

 "I can say we will see more cases, and things will get worse than they are right now," Fauci said.
 "How much worse we'll get will depend on our ability to do two things: to contain the influx of people who are infected coming from the outside, and the ability to contain and mitigate within our own country."